ch15patel/JupyterDotNetNotebooks/ReadMe.md

 - Anaconda with Python 3.12 environment
 - Jupyter Notebook pre-installed
 - .NET Interactive for Jupyter
+- Optimized docker image.

+> NOTE: Dockerfile.bak is non-optimized version which shows step by step installation of each tool.

 ## How to setup dev container